BroadbandForum/usp/docs/specification/index.md

 ### Segmented Message Exchange

-Since USP can use different types of MTPs, some MTPs place a constraint on the size of the USP Message that it can transport.
+Since USP can use different types of MTPs, some MTPs place a constraint on the size of the USP Record that it can transport.
 To handle this, USP has a Segmentation and Reassembly function.
 When this Segmentation and Reassembly function is performed by Controller and Agent, it removes the possibly that the message may be blocked (and typically) dropped by the intermediate transport servers.
-A Segmentation and Reassembly example is shown in the figure below where the ACS Controller segments the USP Message within the USP Record into segments of 64K bytes because the STOMP MTP Endpoint (in this example) can only handle messages up to 64K bytes.
+A Segmentation and Reassembly example is shown in the figure below where the ACS Controller segments the USP Message within the USP Record of 64K bytes because the STOMP MTP Endpoint (in this example) can only handle frame body up to 64K bytes.

 While the `sequence_id` field identifies the USP Record sequence identifier within the context of a Session Context and the `retransmit_id` field provides a means of a receiving USP Endpoint to indicate to the transmitting USP Endpoint that it needs a specific USP Record to ensure information fields are processed in a first-in-first-out (FIFO) manner, the Segmentation and Reassembly function allows multiple payloads to be segmented by the transmitting USP Endpoint and reassembled by the receiving USP Endpoint by augmenting the USP Record with additional information fields without changing the current semantics of the USP Record's field definitions.
 This is done using the `payload_sar_state` and `payloadrec_sar_state` fields in the USP Record to indicate status of the segmentation and reassembly procedure.
-This status along with the existing `sequence_id`, `expected_id` and `retransmit_id` fields and the foreknowledge of the E2E maximum transmission unit `MaxUSPRecordSize` Parameter in the Agent's Controller table provide the information needed for two USP Endpoints to perform segmentation and reassembly of payloads conveyed by USP Records.
+This status along with the existing `sequence_id`, `expected_id` and `retransmit_id` fields and the foreknowledge of the maximum allowed USP Record size (configurable by the `Device.LocalAgent.Controller.{i}.E2ESession.MaxUSPRecordSize` parameter) provide the information needed for two USP Endpoints to perform segmentation and reassembly of payloads conveyed by USP Records.
 In doing so, the constraint imposed by MTP Endpoints (that could be intermediate MTP Endpoints) that do not have segmentation and reassembly capabilities are alleviated.
-USP Records of any size can now be conveyed across any USP MTP Endpoint as depicted below:
+USP Messages of any size can now be conveyed across any USP MTP Endpoint as depicted below:

 ![E2E Segmentation and Reassembly](e2e-message-exchange/segmentation-and-reassembly.png){#fig:segmentation-and-reassembly}

 *Note: the 64k size limit is not inherent to the STOMP protocol.
 It is merely provided here as an example.*

+*Note: for other protocols (e.g., MQTT), the maximum allowed size by the MTP may also include its own header size, not only the conveyed payload (e.g., MQTT packet size).
+In this case, the `MaxUSPRecordSize` value must be a smaller value than the maximal size of the MTP.*

 #### SAR function algorithm